selsamman/proxily-doc/docs/Features/concurrent.md

 sidebar_position: 6
 title: React 18
 ---
-> React 18 is currently in alpha.
-Features have changed since the alpha started and may continue to change.
-A beta release is anticipated in the fall of 2021.

 ## New Features
 React 18 brings some new capabilities to improve the UX experience.
-Those that are relavent to Proxily include:

-* **Concurrent Rendering** Allows React to break up rendering and prioritize it.
-It can abandon renders when state changes and rendering components off-screen first while continuing to display a previous version of the component on-screen.
+Concurrent Rendering allows React to break up rendering and prioritize it.
+It can abandon renders when state changes and the rendering components off-screen in preparation for a transition while continuing to display a previous version of  components on-screen.
 This feature is fully realized when used in conjunction with **transitions**, **deferred values** and **suspense** described below.

 * **Transitions** are a way to mark state updates that will trigger a transition.
 The transition consists of off-screen rendering of components with the updated state while continuing to render components on-screen with previous state.
 The off-screen render results are brought on-screen only when the entire transition is complete including rendering suspended elements (see below).